jasonobroin/openai/README.md

   * Use .commands to do operations like start/stop conversations, change temperature, regenerate responses etc.
   * Allow multiple threads for multiple chats
   * .commands to change behavior to different models (like images)
+  * The bot will respond on any channel in the server; it would be better it is monitor specific channels
+  * There is only one global conversation; there should be unique conversations to each channel (or possibly thread)